CAdam: Confidence-Based Optimization for Online Learning: Experiment

-\paragraph{Main Results} The results in Table~\ref{tab:performance} show that CAdam and its AMSGrad variants outperform other optimizers across different models.
+\textbf{Main Results} The results in Table~\ref{tab:performance} show that CAdam and its AMSGrad variants outperform other optimizers across different models.
 While the AMSGrad variants perform better on certain datasets, they do not consistently outperform standard CAdam.
 Both versions of CAdam generally achieve higher AUC scores than other optimizers, demonstrating their effectiveness in the online learning setting.
+We note that a 0.05\% increase in GAUC, as observed on the Criteo dataset, is nontrivial given that the maximum GAUC difference among models trained with CAdam is only 0.09\%.
+At high baseline accuracy, achieving gains comparable to those obtained through structural model modifications underscores the effectiveness of CAdam.

-\paragraph{Robustness under Noise} To simulate a noisier environment, we introduced noise into the Criteo x4-001 dataset by flipping 1\% of the negative training samples to positive.
+\textbf{Robustness under Noise} To simulate a noisier environment, we introduced noise into the Criteo x4-001 dataset by flipping 1\% of the negative training samples to positive.
 All other settings remained unchanged.
 The results in Table \ref{table:noise_robustness} show that CAdam consistently outperforms Adam in terms of both AUC and the extent of performance drop.
 This demonstrates CAdam's robustness in handling noisy data.